 Did you know?

 LOQ is the most successful time-of-flight SANS instrument in the world!
-In 25 years of operation it has collected over 160,000 data sets and generated almost 600 scientific papers.
+In 35 years of operation it has collected 210,000 data sets and generated 900 scientific publications!

-To build on this success ISIS has just commissioned a second, more flexible, higher-throughput, SANS instrument on TS2 called SANS2D.
+To build on this success, in 2008 ISIS commissioned a second, more flexible, higher-throughput, SANS instrument on TS2 called SANS2D followed, in 2018, by a third SANS instrument called ZOOM.
+A Spin-Echo SANS (SESANS) instrument, LARMOR, completes our suite of instruments.

 LOQ participates in the ISIS Xpress Access mechanism.